maiktreya/maiktreya.github.io/contents/home.md

 <blockquote>
-Miguel García-Duch holds a Ph.D. in Economics from Complutense University of Madrid (UCM), with a thesis that delves into the macroeconomic imbalances in the eurozone and the associated 2011 debt crisis.
+Miguel Garcia-Duch holds a Ph.D. in Economics from Complutense University of Madrid (UCM), with a thesis that delves into the macroeconomic imbalances in the eurozone and the associated 2011 debt crisis.
 This research culminated in an award-winning publication in the Journal of World Economy in 2018.